Endogen/Telegram-Kraken-Bot/README.md

 - [ ] Add option to automatically check for updates (with configurable timespan)
 - [ ] Optimize code to call Kraken API les often
 - [ ] Add possibility to sell __all__ assets immediately to current market value
+- [ ] Create webhook-version of this bot

 ### Known bugs
 - Background jobs that check order state do not send messages if `updater.idle()` is present (commented out `updater.idle()` for now)